alkazar/steamos-fg/README.md

 ### Arch

-On Arch, you will need these packages.
+On Arch, you will need these packages:

 - `xorg-xwininfo`
 - `xorg-xprop`